WuleCloud/WuleCloud.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎉 Our research project focusing on SCAs against edge hardware for large AI models has been successfully approved!

-- *2025.05*: &nbsp;🎉 I passed the doctoral qualifying examination and officially became a PhD candidate!!!
+- *2025.05*: &nbsp;🎉 I passed the doctoral qualifying examination and officially became a PhD candidate!

-- *2025.03*: &nbsp;🎉 One paper on attacking the DNN systolic array via side-channel star map has been published in *IEEE TCAD*!
+- *2025.03*: &nbsp;🎉 One paper on attacking DNN systolic arrays via side-channel star maps has been published in *IEEE TCAD*!

-- *2025.02*: &nbsp;🎉 One paper on attacking the DNN accelerator via 3D power surface has been accepted by [HOST 2025](http://www.hostsymposium.org/)!
+- *2025.02*: &nbsp;🎉 One paper on attacking DNN accelerators via 3D power surfaces has been accepted by [HOST 2025](http://www.hostsymposium.org/)!
 See you in San Jose!

 - *2025.02*: &nbsp;📢 Start new semester.